burtmonroe/TextAsDataCourse/Notes/PythonText/README.md

 ### Python generics

   * I strongly recommend the Anaconda distribution and Conda package manager.
+  * Google Colab - You can also use Google Colab as a free place to develop and share Python code in notebook form.
+This is especially useful as a free way to access GPU or TPU computing, which is necessary for neural network modeling of moderate complexity.
   * For the most part, if you are learning Python new, you should be working in Python 3, at this writing 3.6+.
 But be aware a great deal has been written in Python 2, typically 2.7, and there are important differences.
 In addition to some general syntax differences, the main issue in text analysis is the handling of encoding (e.g., UTF-8).
   * You should also learn how to set up "environments" for particular combinations of Python version and packages.
 This can aid replicability and help with trying different packages without breaking something else that is working.
   * The "NumPy stack" - the basic libraries for numerical computing, scientific computing, and data science in Python.
 Automatically installed with Anaconda.